GenHPF: General Healthcare Predictive Framework with Multi-task Multi-source Learning: Experimental Settings and Design

-{\textbf{Datasets.}\quad} We draw on three publicly available datasets; MIMIC-III~\cite{johnson2016mimic}, MIMIC-IV~\cite{johnson2021mimic}, and eICU~\cite{pollard2018eicu}.
-The MIMIC-III database consists of clinical data of over 40,000 patients admitted to intensive care units (ICU) at the Beth Israel Deaconess Medical Center from 2001 to 2012.
-MIMIC-IV is an updated version of MIMIC-III that includes new sources of data, admission date shifting, and extended period of records collected from 2008 to 2019. eICU consists of ICU records from multiple US-based hospitals, totaling up to 140,000 unique patients admitted between 2014 and 2015.
+We use three publicly available datasets; MIMIC-III~\cite{johnson2016mimic}, MIMIC-IV~\cite{johnson2021mimic}, and eICU~\cite{pollard2018eicu}.
+The MIMIC-III database consists of clinical data of over 40,000 patients admitted to the intensive care units (ICU) at the Beth Israel Deaconess Medical Center.
+MIMIC-IV is an enhanced version of MIMIC-III that incorporates additional data sources, including admission date.
+The eICU consists of ICU records from multiple US-based hospitals, with 140,000 unique patients.
+All three datasets contain patient medical events including lab tests, prescriptions, and input events (\textit{e.g.}, drug injection), which are processed as inputs for the experiments.
+Each event is marked with a timestamp.
+We build patient cohorts of patients over the age of 18 years who remained in an ICU for over 24 hours.
+To ensure reliable experiments and analyses, we randomly split each dataset into training, validation, and test sets in an 8:1:1 ratio.

-All three datasets contain patient medical events including lab tests, prescriptions, and input events (\textit{e.g.}, drug injection), each event marked with timestamps.
-MIMIC-III and MIMIC-IV share the same code system with similar schemas, whereas eICU has a completely distinct code system and schema.
-For example, the prescription table in MIMIC-III employs the ICD code system to record patient drug intake and injection information.
-In contrast, eICU does not record drug information based on a structured code system, but rather represents it in a raw text format.
-Detailed data pre-processing is provided in github repository~\cite{githubrepo}.